Driving professional excellence

 - Expand their international professional networks in the higher education sector

-HUMANE Summer School, Berlin
+HUMANE Summer School

 Change Management and Transformation in Universities